 - Students in the top 5.01 to 10 percent receive the title of Cum Laude

-Honors Program Convocation
+Honors College Convocation

-Every fall and spring, the Honors Program hosts a Convocation ceremony for its graduates and their families and friends.
+Every fall and spring, the Honors College hosts a Convocation ceremony for its graduates and their families and friends.
 Graduating students and their faculty mentors should plan to wear full academic regalia to the Convocation.
-During the ceremony, each Honors Program graduate will be recognized for his or her Honors capstone experience and other undergraduate achievements.
+During the ceremony, each Honors College graduate will be recognized for his or her Honors capstone experience and other undergraduate achievements.
 Graduating students will also be sashed by their faculty mentors.
 The program will include special recognition for national fellowship and scholarship nominees and awardees.